John Harris (wheelchair athlete): Career history

 Harris was born in Sebastopol, Torfaen, a suburb of Pontypool in south Wales.
 A keen athlete as a youth, Harris was involved in gymnastics, rugby union and boxing.
 At the age of 18, Harris was on holiday at a Butlins holiday camp when he fell 18 metres from a big wheel resulting in the paralysis of his legs.
-The injury left him hospital for five months, and after his release he "wasted the next three years in the pub".
+The injury left him in hospital for five months, and after his release he "wasted the next three years in the pub".

 Harris' involvement in parasports began when a friend persuaded him to attend a gym in an attempt to improve his fitness and give him focus.
-Harris then joined a paraplegic sports club and showed promising as a competitor after winning multiple events at a local sport event.
+Harris then joined a paraplegic sports club and showed promise as a competitor after winning multiple events at a local sport event.
 His progress was noticed and the next year he was selected for the 1980 Summer Paralympics in Arnhem in the Netherlands.
 Harris entered three events, the category 5 discus and shot put and the 85 kg Light-heavyweight weightlifting, but failed to medal.

 Four years later Harris was back in the Great Britain team at the 1984 Summer Paralympics.
 Harris originally decided to not apply for the team, after being disgusted at what he saw was the poor treatment of Paralympic athletes in comparison to their Olympic counterparts.
-He believed that Atlanta should not have been allowed to pull out of hosting the Paralympic sport in 1980, but was talked around to taking part by a friend.
-At the Games, held at short notice in Stoke Mandeville, England, Harris was entered for the discus, shot put and javelin.
+He believed that Los Angeles should not have been allowed to pull out of hosting the Paralympic Games in 1984, but was talked around to taking part by a friend.
+At the Games, held at short notice at Stoke Mandeville Stadium, England, Harris was entered for the discus, shot put and javelin.
 Before taking part in the events, he was chosen to take the Paralympic Oath on behalf of all the athletes, an event he described as a "phenomenal honour".
 Although Harris did not finish in the top three in either javelin or shot put, his main focus for a medal was the discus.
 Before his final attempt he was sitting in sixth place, but his Paralympic record breaking throw gave him the gold medal.